alf45tar/Pedalino/README.md

 ## ipMIDI

-Pedalino can route MIDI over your Ethernet network, using [ipMIDI](https://www.nerds.de/en/ipmidi.html) protocol to send and receive MIDI data between computers connected to your LAN.
+Pedalino can route MIDI over your Ethernet or WiFi network, using [ipMIDI](https://www.nerds.de/en/ipmidi.html) protocol to send and receive MIDI data between computers connected to your LAN.

 Pedalino is designed to be compatible with:
   - [ipMIDI](https://www.nerds.de/en/ipmidi.html) for Windows/macOS